-Although we had to cancel the Jazz Series for the 2020-2021 academic year, we collaborated with Johannes Wallman, the Jazz Studies Program Director, and Audio for the Arts, to put together a virtual presentation that will go live this Friday, February 12th at 6pm CST.
+Although we had to cancel the Jazz Series for the 2020-2021 academic year due to the Covid-19 pandemic, we collaborated with Johannes Wallman, the Jazz Studies Program Director, and Audio for the Arts, to put together two special virtual presentations.

 About the Friday Jazz Series:

 Tandem Press has been hosting the Friday Jazz Series since 2014.
 The UW-Madison Mead Witter School of Music’s jazz ensembles have performed three concerts in Tandem Press’s print viewing area each academic semester.
 Throughout the event, audience members are also invited to view the current exhibition in the Tandem Press Apex Gallery and stroll through the Paula & David Kraemer Print Studio to see the newest artworks being created at Tandem Press and get a peek at how the printmaking process works.
 The Tandem Press Curators and Collaborative Printmakers are available throughout the evening to answer any questions and discuss Tandem Press projects.
 Since 2018, Audio for the Arts has been live streaming and recording the jazz performances and producing additional video content for our virtual audience.

 About the University of Wisconsin-Madison Mead Witter School of Music: